 You have complete control over arming and disarming the system and checking the notifications through the application.

-Our team was also somewhat disappointed with the one-dimensional monitoring plan and pricing from Brinks.
+That said, our team was also somewhat disappointed with the one-dimensional monitoring plan and pricing from Brinks.
 Of course, their professional monitoring is incredibly reliable, and it offers rapid response times.
-But at $39 per month, it’s too expensive unless your system is fully outfitted with home automation and video surveillance.
+But at around $49 per month, it’s too expensive unless your system is fully outfitted with home automation and video surveillance.
 For basic home security monitoring, people shouldn’t have to pay a $40 fee each month when they can get a similar service for $10 to $29 from several other companies.
-Even still, Brinks Home Security is a safe bet for people looking for DIY home security with plenty of great features.
+Even still, Brinks Home Security is a safe bet for people looking for home security with plenty of great features.

 National Electronic Security Alliance (NESA).
 (2018, July 6).
 MONI and LiveWatch complete rebrand as Brinks Home Security.